sdtemple/isweep/workflow/other-methods/ehh/README.md

 To run:
 - Create an environment with some standard python packages
 	- See isafe link
+		- if issues with bcftools: (https://github.com/alek0991/iSAFE/issues/17)
+		- use separate isafe environment for simulation study
+		- make this a separate environment from your isweep environment !
 	- Bring in snakemake as well
+		- pip install snakemake
 - Use pre-compiled selscan bin/linux/selscan, or compile according to their instructions

 Run the pipeline on a computing cluster w/ the command (qsub-based):